gokulasanthiya29/Terraform/README.md

 -- terraform output - shows the exclusively codified output block result -- terraform refresh - to view the state and id of all configured resources

-Target Resources with '-target' flag, viz:
+Target Resources with '-target' flag, for instance
 -- terraform apply -target <recource_name>
 -- terraform destroy -target <resource_name>

+Variables, for code reuse, for instance 'terraform.tfvars' default filename with .tfvars extension for variable assignment.
+If anyother filename is gvien with '.tfvars' extension, then in the output specify '-var-file <var_filename> along with commands'